Franjo Mihalić: Early life

 Mihalić was born in 1920 in the village of Ludina (part of Kutina), in what is today Sisak-Moslavina County, Croatia.
 His father Josip was a tailor, while his mother Veronika was a housewife.
 Mihalić was born the tenth of their twelve children.
 When he was three years old, the family moved to Zagreb.

 Mihalić started playing sports at age 10.
 In 1936, while playing football for the local club NK Grafičar, Mihalić met Stjepan Bobek, three years his junior.
 At the time, Bobek played for NK Ličanin, Grafičar's main rivals.
-This was the beginning of a lifelong friendship, as both Mihalić and Bobek (who would become the all-time top scorer for the Yugoslav national football team) were transferred to Belgrade after World War II as Yugoslav star athletes.
+This was the beginning of a lifelong friendship, as both Mihalić and Bobek (who would become the all-time top scorer for the Yugoslavia national team) were transferred to Belgrade after World War II as Yugoslav star athletes.

 Mihalić started working at age 16 as a printing house apprentice.
-With his first wages he bought a bicycle, joined the Olimp cycling club, and then spent the next four years racing for them.
+With his first wages he bought a bicycle, joined the Olimpic cycling club, and then spent the next four years racing for them.
 He was fairly successful, being able to score top ten finishes competing against the best Croatian cyclists of the era.
 However, his enthusiasm for the sport was dampened by a number of major crashes he suffered in training and racing which resulted in injuries and permanent scarring.